On the Complexity of Finding Second-Best Abductive Explanations: Definitions

 \subsection{Use of Additional Information}

-In the formulation of the two problems of second-best solutions and other-best solutions, we assumed that a solution is already known.
-This implies that there have been some computation leading to the find of this known solution.
-We assumed, however, that all is known from this piece of computation is the result, that is, the solutions.
+In the formulation of the two problems of second-best solutions and other-best solutions, we assumed that some solutions are already known.
+Of the computation done to find them, what is assumed known is only the final result, that is, the solutions.
 This is like discarding every intermediate data, even if it could have been useful in the subsequent search for other solutions.
-For instance, if we were able to prove (during the search for the first solution) that an assumption $h$ is in {\em all} solutions of the problem, then the problem of checking other solution is simplified (\ie, if the candidate solution does not contains $h$, it is not a solution).
+For instance, if we were able to prove (during the search for the first solutions) that an assumption $h$ is in {\em all} solutions of the problem, then the problem of checking other solutions is simplified (\ie, if a candidate solution does not contain $h$, it is not a solution).

-In general, we may assume that the result of the initial search is composed not only of the first solution, but also by some polynomial-sized data structure.
-The problem can thus be formalized as follows: given a triple $P = \l H,M,T \r$, a set of previous solutions $\{H_1,\ldots,H_k\}$, is there a polynomial-sized data structure $D$, depending only on $P$ and the known solutions, such that verifying whether $H'$ is a second-best or other minimal solution is easier than the same check in which $D$ is not known?
+In general, we may assume that the result of the initial search is composed not only of the first solutions, but also of some polynomially sized data structure.
+This is formalized as follows: given a problem of abduction $P = \l H,M,T \r$ and a set of previous solutions $\{A_1,\ldots,A_m\}$, is there a polynomial-sized data structure $D$, depending only on $P$ and the known solutions, such that verifying whether $A$ is a second-best or other best solution is easier than the same check in which $D$ is not known?

-This problem cannot be solved using the standard complexity classes, because it involves a generic polynomial data structure $D$.
+This problem cannot be solved using the standard complexity classes, because it involves a generic polynomially sized data structure $D$.
 The compilability classes~\cite{cado-etal-02,libe-01-jacm} characterize this kind of problems.
 These are summarized in Section~\ref{complexity-compilability}.